Haeryz/twitter-automation-ai/README.md

 ### 4. Configure Accounts (`config/accounts.json`)

+**Note:** This file is created from `config/accounts.json.template` by the setup script.

 This file manages individual Twitter account configurations.
 It should be an array of account objects.

+**⚠️ SECURITY WARNING:** This file contains sensitive data and should NEVER be committed to Git.
+It's already listed in `.gitignore`.

 *   **Key Fields per Account:**
     *   `account_id`: A unique identifier for the account.